 Once a student has declared a major, advisement is usually given by a faculty member in that particular field.
 If the student changes majors, a change of advisor should be requested.
 Students have the right to request such a change for other reasons as well.
-Change of Academic Advisor forms are available in the Records Office.
+Major/Minor Update forms are available in the Records Office.